 REQUEST FOR PERMISSION TO ENGAGE IN OFF-DUTY EMPLOYMENT

 Soldiers may require prior approval of outside employment or activities, and may prohibit such activities if they will detract from readiness or pose a security risk.
 This authority is derived from Secretary of Defense's Title 10 authority to maintain military readiness and must be tied to a legitimate military mission requirement.
 Soldiers may not engage in outside activities that conflict with their official duties if such activities are prohibited by statute or regulation, or would require their disqualification from matters critical to their office.

 Last Name - First Name - Middle Name Grade SSN

-Unit Duty Position
+Unit Duty Positio ו ו

-Employer Da nta
+Employer Da ta

-Name of Proposed Employer Nature of Business Product or Services Sol d, Manufacture ed, or Provided
+Name of Proposed Employer Nature of Business ct or Services So ld, Manufacture ed, or Provided

-Place of Employment (list all sites where we ork will be performed) Anticipate ed Hours
+Place of Employment (list all sites where w ork will be performed) Antici bated Hours

-Day Start Time End Time Number of Hours
+· · · · · · Day Start Time End Time Number of Hours

 Sun

 Mon

 Tue

 Wed

 Thu

 Fri

 Sat

-Total Ho nire I
+Total Hours

 I understand that permission to engage in this outside employment may be revoked by the approval authority or higher authority upon determination that the employment is prohibited by statute or regulation.
 Permission may also be revoked if my duty performance falls below acceptable standards or for other reasons in the best interest of the U.S. Army.
 I understand that my official duty requirements are to be my first focus and that I can be disciplined if I fail in my official duty requirements.
 I understand that I may be ordered to cease outside employment if my official duty requirements are not maintained and that I am required to schedule a minimum 6-hour rest period.
 I understand that I must seek advance approval using the directed chain of command and that I agree to cooperate fully and willfully with my chain of command.

-SIGNATURE OF INDIVIDUAL SEEKING OUTSI Date
+SIGNATURE OF INDIVIDUAL SEEKING OUTS Date

 COMMENTS OF SUPERVISOR: () Approved () Disapproved

-SIGNATURE OF SUPERVISOR Date Lhave percentally reviewed this report.
-Lide not helique that this individual's outside employment will detroit from unit readings or possible as a convint of a

-I have personally reviewed this report.
-I do not believe that this individual's outside employment will detract from unit readiness or pose a security or a safety risk.
-Accordingly, I see no reason to prohibit this individual from performing the proposed outside employment.
+SIGNATURE OF SUPERVISOR I have personally reviewed this report.
+I do not b safety risk.
+Accordingly, I see no reason to proh adiness or pose a security or a

-TYPED NAME GRADE AND SIGNATURE OF APPROVING OFFICIAL Date
+TYPED NAME, GRADE AND SIGNATURE OF APPROVING OFFICIAL Date